Anantanand Rambachan: Activities

 Rambachan is a Professor of Religion at St. Olaf College, Minnesota, USA.
 He has been teaching at St. Olaf since 1985.
 Rambachan is a Hindu and was the first non-Christian chair of the Religion Department at this Lutheran college.

+His scholarship has included review of the theology of Swami Vivekananda.

 He is a member of the Theological Education Steering Committee of the American Academy of Religion, the Advisory Council of the Centre for the Study of Religion and Society, University of Victoria, BC, Canada, an advisor to Harvard University's Pluralism Project, Chair of the Board for the MN Multifaith Network, and is a member with Consultation on Population and Ethics, a non-governmental organization, affiliated with the United Nations.